sunilabrahamindia/sunilabraham/articles/sunil-abraham-project.md

 - 4 January 2026 (Sunday) — The Sunil Abraham Project reached 400 articles with the publication of [*Plagiarism Is Rampant in Indian Food Writing*](/media/plagiarism-rampant-indian-food-writing-scroll/).
 - 23 January 2026 (Friday) — The Sunil Abraham Project reached 500 published articles with the publication of [*Surveillance Is Like Salt in Cooking*](/articles/surveillance-is-like-salt-in-cooking/).
 - 5 February 2026 (Thursday) — 550th article was published with [*The New Tattler in Town*](/media/the-new-tattler-in-town-hindu-businessline/).
+- 13 February 2026 (Friday) — The [33rd anniversary](/sfp33/) of the [Students for Peace](/articles/students-for-peace/) candlelight demonstration in Bangalore on 13 February 1993 was commemorated.
+- 21 February 2026 (Saturday) — The Sunil Abraham Project reached 600 published articles with the publication of [*Repeat After Me*](/sunil/repeat-after-me/).
+- 1 March 2026 (Sunday) — The first cycle of [Chaitali](/chaitali/), a structured documentation and content development programme on the Sunil Abraham Project, began.
+The cycle runs from 1 March 2026 to 14 April 2026, concluding on the final day of the month of Chaitra.